-(Srisailam, Nagarjunasagar) upstream of Vijayavada.
-The absence of sediment data prior to 1991 does not allow further conclusions to be made about sediment regime changes, even though, these changes are most likely to be very significant due to the marked reduction of river flow at the Krishna outlet (Figure 9) over the last 70 years.
+Sagar) upstream of Vijayawada.
+The absence of sediment data prior to 1991 does not allow for further conclusions about sediment regime changes to be made.
+However, these changes are most likely very significant due to the marked reduction of river flow at the Krishna outlet (Figure 9) over the last 70 years.
 This reduction is due to various water diversions, groundwater development and increased cumulative reservoir storage in the basin, which has grown from almost zero in 1960 to 28.5 BCM at present.
-This present cumulative storage represents 36 % and 132 % of the natural and present day Krishna mean annual flow, respectively.
+This present cumulative storage represents 36% and 132% of the natural and present-day Krishna mean annual flow, respectively.